monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

   (read users name))
 ```

-Here you can think of the `admins` keyset as a pre-published list of the public keys for all administrators of the smart contract.
+Here you can think of the `admins` *keyset* as a pre-published list of the public keys for all administrators of the smart contract.

 ## The state of smart contract security

 As we've seen from the string of successful attacks on contracts in the Ethereum world, it's clear that the current approaches to smart contract security aren't working.
-Almost every one of these exploited Ethereum contracts was written by a foremost Solidity expert (or one of the creators of Ethereum!).
+Almost every exploited high-profile Ethereum contract was written by a foremost Solidity expert (or one of the creators of Ethereum!).
 How is a newcomer to the platform expected to author a secure contract?

-Though Pact was designed to make programmer errors more unlikely, between the combination of conditionals, DB access, and authorization concerns, programs can become non-trivial very quickly.
+Though Pact was designed to make programmer errors less likely, between the combination of conditionals, DB access, and authorization concerns, programs can become non-trivial very quickly.
 Pact's (optional) type system goes some way toward building confidence in programs, but in the adversarial world of smart contracts, type systems and unit tests aren't sufficient for building secure systems.

 ## The Pact property checker

-To address the current state of affairs, we've built our property checking system that allows programmers to decorate:
+To address the current state of affairs, we've built our property checking system that allows programmers to decorate both

-- table schemas with "invariants", and
+- table schemas with *invariants*, and
-- functions with "properties" (think: theorems)
+- functions with *properties* (think: theorems)

 that must hold for _all_ possible inputs and database states.

-If you're familiar with the notion of contracts (note: not smart contracts!) from [Dafny](https://github.com/Microsoft/dafny), or the style of refinement types afforded by [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/), the Pact property checker shares some similarities with those systems.
+The Pact property checker shares some similarities with contracts (note: not smart contracts!) from [Dafny](https://github.com/Microsoft/dafny), or [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell-blog/)-style refinement types,

-## Some trivial examples
+## Some simple examples

-As an example, we can decorate an absolute value function with the property that the function's return value must always be greater than or equal to zero:
+As an example, we can decorate an absolute value function with the property that the function's return value must always be non-negative:

 ```lisp
 (defun abs:integer (x:integer)